Nullcorps/woocommerce-gateway-bitcoin/README.md

 * Directions and screenshots showing how to find master public key (xpub) in various wallets
 * Directions on enabling PHP GMP extension – even just notes on which hosts enabled it when requested or refused the request.
+* Suggestions for public blockchain APIs that can be used
 * Bug reports
 * Feature requests, particularly UX related
 * Code review